datalad-handbook/book/docs/usecases/encrypted_annex.rst

      localstore-storage keyid+=2EF857223E033AF1
    $ cd ..

 Depending on what is more convenient for us, we could either decide to keep the current dataset clones and drop only the annexed file content after pushing, or treat the clones as temporary and remove them altogether.
 Here, we will use the second option.
 For this reason, we need to declare the current clones "dead" to git annex before pushing, so that subsequent clones from the RIA store won't consider this location for obtaining files.
-Since we gave the super- and sub-dataset's siblings the same name, "localstore", we can use ``push --recursive``.
+Since we gave the super- and sub-dataset's siblings the same name, "``localstore``", we can use ``push --recursive``.

 .. code:: bash